-Thanks to a generous donation Eco-Schools England have been able to expand our Mindfulness Minutes national eco-project.
-Like all Eco-Schools projects the Mindfulness Minutes campaign has been designed to be a manageable project that helps your school or nursery work towards our international Green Flag award, whilst following the global Eco-Schools Seven Step framework.
+Like all Eco-Schools projects the Mindfulness Minutes campaign has been designed to be a manageable, multiple topic action that helps your nursery work towards our international Green Flag, whilst following the Eco-Schools Seven Step framework.

-Mindfulness Minutes is a flexible 4 week-long project that can be undertaken at any time between 1st January- 30th June 2021.
+Mindfulness Minutes is a flexible 4 week-long project that can be undertaken at any time during the academic year.
 Your chosen four weeks can run concurrently or you could choose to carry out one week every month, what ever works best for you and your children.
-Most importantly please remember to submit online the total number of mindfulness minutes achieved at the end of your chosen four weeks in order to contribute to the one million minutes we hope to achieve across all Eco-Schools!
+Most importantly please remember to keep a record of the total number of mindfulness minutes achieved at the end of your chosen four weeks in order to set targets to try and achieve even more minutes of mindfulness next academic year!